Find out how to filter a balance sheet by class or location in QuickBooks Online.

 Depending on the type of report you run, QuickBooks uses info from the headers or details.
 For example, the balance sheet uses data from headers, while profit and loss uses data from the details.

-If you assign classes and locations to your transactions, you can customise your balance sheet and profit and loss to show data for a specific division.
+If you assign classes and locations to your transactions, you can customize your balance sheet and profit and loss to show data for a specific division.
 But remember:

 - Classes are only linked to details.